-Look at that simple word!
+Look at that simple word: tone!
 It’s what makes an ‘ukulele player sounds the way he or she does.
 It’s obvious that every person on the planet has a different set of fingerprints.
 What is less obvious is that each musician also has a unique “musical fingerprint.”
 This is a person’s sound.
 It’s how they pick the string or fret a note.
 It’s what tone they create without thinking about it.
 This can also fade into “style” a bit, but I consider style to be more about music choices and tone about sound choices.
 But both go hand in hand to give a player a signature sound.

 Tone can also refer to frequency balance like a “tone” knob on a pickup, but I’m more interested in the playing element of tone.